mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

       - implementationStatusDescriptor
       - siteBasedInitiativeDescriptor (if different than the course offering)
       - implementationStatusDescriptor
-    - SectionEnrollmentType
+    - SectionEnrollmentType Descriptor
-      - Match the enrollment type with the appropriate course/section.
+      - Match the enrollment type with the appropriate course/section:
-        - Scheduled
+        - **SC**: Scheduled
-        - Independent Study
+        - **AI**: Independent Study
-        - Direct Pay PSEO
+        - **DP**: Direct Pay PSEO
-        - Project Based (if available)
+        - **PB**: Project Based (if available)

+Please note the importance of the SectionEnrollmentType Descriptor in validating Project-Based and Independent Study courses as describe in the [Level Characteristics section](descriptors_resources.md#level-characteristics) of the Descriptors and Resources document.

 ## Resource: Grade